 Following approval of the project, written or printed solicitation materials must be submitted to the Law School's Office of Development and Alumni Relations prior to distribution.
 Any contact information provided by that office may only be used for the approved project.
 Use of such contact information in subsequent years without the expressed written consent of the Assistant Dean for Development and Alumni Relations is not allowed.
 Approval of a project once does not mean that the same or a similar project will be approved or supported in the future.
 An organization will need to seek approval anew for each separate event, even if the event's purpose or agenda remain unchanged.

 The Law School's Office of Development and Alumni Relations will work with student organizations on approved projects to ensure proper attribution, acknowledgement, and processing of gifts.
 This will ensure that the Law School is in compliance with University policies and IRS regulations governing charitable contributions and deductions.

-Questions regarding these guidelines should be directed to either Christine Gregory, Assistant Dean for Student Affairs, or the Assistant Dean for Development and Alumni Relations, or their designees.
+Questions regarding these guidelines should be directed to either Darren Nealy, Director of Student Services, or the Assistant Dean for Development and Alumni Relations, or their designees.